-My First Mixtape is a taste of why Rolling Stone said “Lily Allen is not just a pop star.
+My First Mixtape is a taste of why Rolling Stone said, “Lily Allen is not just a pop star.
 She’s a genre.”
-Vis a vis, Allen’s albums don’t call for reviews; they call for dissertations.
+Vis a vis, Allen’s albums don’t call for reviews; they call for deconstructions.

 Mr. Rascal speaks from first-hand experience; he knows that in public – but especially in personal relationships — you have to save face.
 Perception breaks from reality, but when it does you only answer to those that matter.
 The ones that matter, don’t mind what you do to the others – so long as you just be good to them.

 Still, break-ups happen; when they do, sure you’ll shed a few tears – and vinyls – feel bad for awhile, then, you’ll just smile… though, Lily’s road to recovery from a broken heart leans more towards the kill than kindness.
 Hell hath no fury like a woman’s scorn; and Lily’s potion must’ve been exactly what Miles Davis was eluding to when he created Bitches’ Brew.
 Like Luda, Lily grew a bit of a backbone over the years:

 When I was little ain’t nobody like me – so they wanna fight me fight me; try to step to me now but it ain’t likely.